ToeJeee/sdl-clock/README.md

 # SDL 2 Clock in C

-A digital clock written in **C using the SDL2 library**, **supports both 24 hour and 12 hour time formats** Displays hours, minutes and seconds along with AM/PM (for 12 hour format) with a neat and clear UI
+A digital clock written in **C using the SDL2 library**, **supports both 24 hour and 12 hour time formats.**
+Displays hours, minutes and seconds along with AM/PM (for 12 hour format) with a neat and clear UI.

 -------

 ## Features:

-- Real-time clock with hours, minutes and seconds displayed
+- Real-time clock with hours, minutes and seconds displayed.
-- Ability to freely switch between 24 hour and 12 hour time formats
+- Ability to freely switch between 24 hour and 12 hour time formats.
-- Clear AM/PM distinction in 12 hour format
+- Clear AM/PM distinction in 12 hour format.
-- Custom font used : **GohuFont11NerdFontMono-Regular.ttf** (licensed under WTFPL)
+- Custom font used : **GohuFont11NerdFontMono-Regular.ttf.** (licensed under WTFPL, see `GohuFont-WTFTPL.txt` for the full license)
-- Colour-coded boxes and neat UI elements
+- Colour-coded boxes and neat UI elements.

 -------